 – Unknown – Move to Admin Queue.
 The Skip function is to be used if it is a valid Price Guide entry, but you are unsure of where it goes, or if the item is currently not in the database.
 Most of you are assigned lines you are familiar with, but based on keywords you might get assigned one that you know nothing about.
 If you know which item it goes to, you’re of course welcome to assign it.
 If not, hitting the Skip button will put it in a queue for me to look at and assign.
 Again, hitting the button will take you to the next item.

 Assuming you know exactly where the item goes, you will hit the Select Category drop-down.
-This will bring up a list of all Pop lines.
+This will bring up a list of all lines and subcategories.
 After you select the line, you will be given a new drop-down box allowing you to select the item.
 After selecting the correct item, you will then hit the Submit & Go to Next button.
 This will assign the listing to the item in the database and take you to your next item.

 That’s it!
-Once you have finished all of your listings for the day, you will be taken back to the Guide main page.
-If you have any questions whatsoever, please don’t hesitate to give me a shout via PM.
+Once you have finished all of your listings for the day, you will be taken back to the assignment page.
+If you have any questions whatsoever, please don’t hesitate to give me a shout.